-Negotiations - CoSer 604
+NEGOTIATIONS - CoSer 604

-Cayuga-Onondaga BOCES CoSer 627/OCM BOCES CoSer 620
+Cayuga-Onondaga BOCES CoSer 627/OCM BOCES CoSer 620/Jefferson Lewis BOCES CoSer 648

-The negotiations service is currently available as a cross-contract service with Cayuga-Onondaga BOCES and OCM BOCES.
+The negotiations service is currently available as a cross-contract service with Cayuga-Onondaga BOCES, OCM BOCES, or Jefferson Lewis BOCES.
 This service provides an individual who will set up and structure negotiations for your district.